brianhill/numerical-analysis/index.md

 Five major areas:

-* Active sharing, preparation, and engagement with the class: 15%
+* Active preparation for and engagement with the class: 15%
 * Weekly problem sets involving both theory and programming (except during exam weeks and during the final project): 35%
 * A midterm towards the end of Term 2: 20%
 * A final exam towards the end of Term 3 (but before the final project): 20%